ManishHQ/superpay-arb/contracts/README.md

 ### **SavingsPots.sol**

-The main contract that manages savings pots on the Ethereum blockchain.
+The main contract that manages savings pots on the Arbitrum blockchain.

 **Features:**